Edinburgh Sculpture Workshop – Temporary Closure

 - Fluctuations in the pandemic situation and challenges that we encounter at ESW.

-We have a complex mix of activities under one roof and will also be taking into account those which are most urgent for members and others to access as well as the specific practicalities for each type of access.
+In normal times we have a complex mix of activities under one roof and will also be taking into account those which are most urgent for members and others to access as well as the specific practicalities for each type of access.

 COMING TO ESW